family members hands on casket of a loved one who died in a nursing home wrongful death

 Infections Acquired in Nursing Homes

 There are many infections that can be acquired in nursing homes.
 Some of these can be deadly if not caught properly or promptly.
 The most dangerous of all these infections is pneumonia.
 Caused by many diseases, pneumonia is most often associated with the flu.
 If properly vaccinated ahead of time, the risks of acquiring pneumonia caused by flu decline sharply.
 If untreated, however, the risks of death from flu are very real for the oldest age group.
-Annually, 90% of the individuals killed by flu are age 65 and older.
+Annually, 70-85% of the individuals killed by flu are age 65 and older.
+Out of a total of 21,401 influenza-related deaths in the United States in 2022, 15,399 were in this age group.

 Risks from Elopement / Wandering Away from Nursing Homes